 Honours projects currently available

-To find a list of some of the projects currently available, download the 2019 honours guide as a pdf.
-If you are interested in any of these, or similar projects, please contact supervisors directly.
+To find a list of potential supervisors, download the 2019 honours guide as a pdf.
+If you are interested in a project please contact supervisors directly.

 For more information on honours courses contact:

 Dr Aleicia Holland (A-W Instance Coordinator)